sergiorykov/Platron.Client/README.md

 # Getting started

-We will proceed showing how to process payment for order `#1234567890`.
+We will show how to process payment for sample order `#1234567890`.

 Client sends to server request to proceed order payment.
 Server initiates payment sending request to Platron.
 Platron can return html page to let server show it by itself or redirect url.
 We will use redirect url.